buddha-dharma/buddha-speaks-english/README.md

 # The Buddha Speaks English
 *The available english translations of the suttas are incomprehensible.
 This is an attempt to make sense of them and translate them into english.
 This is for my personal use and still in flux.
 But if is useful to you then enjoy.
 I am trying to use Ogden's Basic English as much as possible.*

-(1) To be born, become old, die, worry and be in protest, pain, sad and giving up hope cause a hard time; to be near to what you don't like, to be away from what you like and not getting what you want causes a hard time.
+(1) To be born, become old, die, worry and be in protest, pain and sad causes a hard time.
+Giving up hope; to be near to what you don't like, to be away from what you like and not getting what you want causes a hard time.

 A hard time comes from the want that things are not as they are — accompanied by passion, delight, desire for sensual pleasure and clinging to things or pushing things away.